Lady Coetzee Travels Abroad

 “We can only live our life according to the affection we are given.

-We need to avoid frost at all costs.
+We need to avoid a chill at all costs.
 It murders us straightaway.

 Intense summer sun is difficult too.
 We crave afternoon shade.”